microsoft/coe-starter-kit/coe-cli/docs/readme.md

 # Overview

-For each set of major commands, this guide is organized in the following tracks to explain the Center of Excellence Command Line Interface (COE CLI):
+For each set of major commands, this guide is organized in the following tracks to explain the Center of Excellence Command Line Interface (CoE CLI):

 1. [Quick start](#quick-start) - Follow this track if your goal is to quickly setup a demonstration environment.
 Using this approach you can rapidly provide a hands on environment that you can use to illustrate the system end to end